 The sediment diagenesis component used in this study is built on previous work by Heinze et al. (1999) and Gehlen et al. (2006) where the basic modelling concept is based on Archer et al. (1993).
-The spatial model domain is restricted to the diagenetical zone of the sediments which is assumed here to be the top 10 cm of the surface 10 sediments.
+The spatial model domain is restricted to the diagenetical zone of the sediments which is assumed here to be the top 10 cm of the surface sediments.
 Any solid material leaving this domain disappears into the subjacent diagenetically consolidated zone.
 The interfaces of the 10 model layers are defined at depths of 0, 0.3, 0.6, 1.1, 1.6, 2.1, 3.1, 4.1, 5.1, 7.55, and 10.0 cm.
 The fraction of pore water volume (porosity) decreases from 0.95 to 0.75, following observations from Ullman and Aller (1982).
 Model geometry remains fixed during integration.

-The vertical movement of solid material in the sediment column is based on the equilibrium: burial = rain - redissolution.
+The vertical movement of solid material in the sediment column is calculated on the basis of the equilibrium: burial = rain redissolution.
 When the particulate rain onto the sediment is larger than the redissolution of solid material within the diagenetical zone, the entire column is shifted downwards and sediment burial occurs.
 Conversely, whenever redissolution is larger than rain, gaps of solid material are produced within the model geometry.
 These are filled with clay from below.
-Lateral movements in the sediments
+Lateral movements in the sediments are not considered.

 Modeled tracers are the four solid components (CaCO3, opal, POM and clay) and the six pore water substances (DIC, total alkalinity, phosphate, nitrate, oxygen and silicic acid).
 CaCO3 is only considered in the form of calcite.
-The less stable arag-25 onite form is assumed to be only of secondary importance for the global sediments (Berner and Honjo, 1981).
-All the solid components are taken to have equal densities $(\rho = 2.6 \, \text{g/cm}^3)$.
+The less stable aragonite form is assumed to be only of secondary importance for the global sediments (Berner and Honjo, 1981).